And now, the main agenda, fishing.

 While some 80% of the Russian population are Slavic, there are as many

-identity is beyond the imagination, that of a Japanese like myself for
+imagination, that of a Japanese for sure!

 In the northern slope of Taiga, hunter gatherers similar to Eskimo still